Minehut/MinehutBOTOld/README.md

 # Minehut Discord Bot
 Minehut's Discord bot was created for server info, management, music playback, and logging of the different Discord channels.

-This bot is designed for more then one guild.
+It is also designed to work on one or more guilds but doesn't need to.

 ## Credits
-This bot contains some code from the FlareBot.
+This bot contains some code from FlareBot.
 A very big thank you to the creators for their help and support. (https://github.com/FlareBot/FlareBot)

 ## Dependencies